The Capital Ring

 The Thames is encountered again and crossed at Richmond Lock, then the route heads northwards through Syon Park, passing Syon House, to pick up the Grand Union Canal at Brentford, then the River Brent at Hanwell.
 Perivale Park leads to another branch of the Grand Union and Horsenden Hill, then the route climbs again to pass between the elevated and historic buildings of Harrow School and cross its playing fields.

-Turning eastwards now, the route goes through a succession of small parks to ascend Barn Hill, with a view of the famous arch of Wembley Stadium, then Gotsford Hill with its 360-degree panorama.
+Turning eastwards now, the route goes through a succession of small parks to Fryent Country Park, where it ascends Barn Hill, with a view of the famous arch of Wembley Stadium, and Gotsford Hill, with its 360-degree panorama.
 More waterside walking follows beside the Brent Reservoir (Welsh Harp) and Dollis Brook, then Mutton Brook leads through Hampstead Garden Suburb.
-The route continues through one of London’s most heavily wooded areas, in Highgate and Queen’s Woods, then follows a linear park along a former railway line into Finsbury Park.
+The route continues through one of London’s most heavily wooded areas, in Highgate and Queen’s Woods, then follows the Parkland Walk, a linear nature reserve occupying a former railway line, into Finsbury Park.

 A section beside the artificial ‘New River’ leads to Stoke Newington Reservoirs, Clissold Park and Springfield Park.
 On its homeward stretch now, the route turns south-eastwards along the towpath of the Lee Navigation all the way to the Queen Elizabeth Olympic Park, with views of its stadium (home of West Ham United FC) and the amazing structure known as the ArcelorMittal Orbit.
 An extraordinary raised embankment known as The Greenway leads to a campus of the University of East London and the vast Royal Albert Dock, now a watersports centre.